dgcameron/erpcloudextract/README.md

 - The user must also initially log into the Fusion SaaS BI Cloud Connector console and set up the Cloud Storage Service that will be used.
 - Steps:
-    - Create source
+    - Create source.
-    - Create Replication Connection target
+    - Create Replication Connection target.
-    - Create a Data Replication
+    - Create a Data Replication.
-        - Select full or incremental replication
+        - Select full or incremental replication.
-        - Option to include deletions
+        - Option to include deletions.
-        - Run now or schedule with full or incremental replication
+        - Run now or schedule with full or incremental replication.
         - Various row and data limits apply for data sources and reports, and for DV, Business Intelligence, and Essbase Services.
 For data sources row limits are 125k for 1 OCPU up to 2.2M for 16+ OCPU.
 See the OCC link above for details (plan your service section).
 - New in OAC, replication can source data from either BICC or OTBI VOs directly, and can target either OAC internal storage or a DBCS target.